Do you get painful cramps every month before and during your period? Well you’re not alone.

 Some other symptoms also include getting a headache, feeling nauseous, dizziness and experiencing loose stools when you go to the toilet.

-do period cramps get worse with age?
+Do period cramps get worse with age?

 Have you ever felt like your period cramps are getting worse and wondered, do period cramps increase with age?

-Period cramps can often get worse with age due to other health conditions such as endometriosis or fibroids
+Period cramps can often get worse with age due to other health conditions such as endometriosis or fibroids.

 This worsening of menstrual cramps is called secondary dysmenorrhoea, and can involve more severe cramp symptoms like pain extending towards your legs, vomiting and fatigue.